In a word, uneventful.

 The Final Word

-The biggest gaffe that NASCAR made last weekend at Daytona was their asinine decision to penalize Jason Leffler five laps for “rough driving” on the auspice that he intentionally wrecked Steve Wallace, holding Leffler guilty until proven innocent.
-In Saturday night’s race out west, NASCAR had a similar incident occur on Lap 97 when Greg Biffle ran all over Brad Keselowski, causing a wreck that also caught Jason Leffler.
-Fortunately, true to form, NASCAR was inconsistent, this time levying no penalties against Greg Biffle despite ample video evidence that he was at fault.
+The biggest gaffe that NASCAR made last weekend at Daytona was their asinine decision to penalize Leffler five laps for “rough driving” on the auspice that he intentionally wrecked Wallace, holding Leffler guilty until proven innocent.
+In Saturday night’s race out west, NASCAR had a similar incident occur on lap 97 when Biffle ran all over Keselowski, causing a wreck that also caught Leffler.
+Fortunately, true to form, NASCAR was inconsistent, this time levying no penalties against Biffle despite ample video evidence that he was at fault.

 What the Biffle incident seemed to conclusively prove though was that 2009 is looking to truly be a year of the Nationwide Series being Cup Lite, be it the companion races or the title chase itself.
-Saturday night saw Kyle Busch impose his will over absolutely every car in the field, with Carl Edwards hardly breaking a sweat to remain in the top 5.
+Saturday night saw Busch impose his will over absolutely every car in the field, with Edwards hardly breaking a sweat to remain in the top five.
 The same could not be said for the Nationwide regulars contending for the series title.
-The damage that Jason Leffler received in the Lap 97 wreck cost him a top 10 finish.
-Mike Bliss had a top 5 run going before having a flat tire under green that left him fighting traffic the rest of the night.
+The damage that Leffler received in the lap 97 wreck cost him a top-10 finish.
+Mike Bliss had a top-five run going before having a flat tire under green that left him fighting traffic the rest of the night.
 Jason Keller was off the pace all evening.
-And as previously mentioned, Greg Biffle saw to it that Brad Keselowski’s awful history at ACS continued.
+And as previously mentioned, Biffle saw to it that Keselowski’s awful history at ACS continued.

 The bad news?
 He lost it by getting run over by a Cup regular late in the running.